sebthom/dockupdater/README.md

 - Notify you via many platforms courtesy of [Apprise](https://github.com/caronc/apprise)
 - Use with docker swarm to update services on the latest available version
 - Limit your server SSH access
-- Usefull to keep 3rd party container up-to-date
+- Useful to keep 3rd party container up-to-date

 ## Getting Started